Emlyn Hughes International Soccer: Legacy

 Audiogenic subsequently developed two other arcade soccer games, European Champions (released by Ocean Software) and Wembley International Soccer, both of which extended the degree of control, though neither sold in great numbers.
-However, they did introduce another innovative feature - the option to switch between side-on and top-down views, which made replays particularly interesting.
-Note: Graham Blighe also wrote the arcade section of these games, with the exception of the IBM PC version of European Champions.
+They, however, did introduce another innovative feature - the option to switch between side-on and top-down views, which made replays particularly interesting.
+Graham Blighe also wrote the arcade section of these games, with the exception of the IBM PC version of European Champions.

 The Amiga version of Super League Manager, also developed by Audiogenic, came with a feature that allowed players to watch (or play, if their team was involved) a random game of the week providing they had a copy of EHIS.